 It is also a popular pilgrimage site because it is the first of Istanbul’s grand mosques to be built.

-Istanbul is a well-known cultural capital of monotheistic religious communities, with different histories and architectural domes and minarets.
-You will find a lot of legendary buildings by ancient rulers along with warm places and a lively atmosphere
+Istanbul is a well-known cultural capital of monotheistic religious communities with different histories, architectural domes, and minarets.
+You will find a lot of legendary buildings by ancient rulers along with warm places and a lively atmosphere.

-Istanbul, turkey is one of its kind city which has it all for its visitors.
+Istanbul, Turkey, is a unique city with it all for its visitors.
 Along with simple, modern living is also supported by many things to do in Istanbul.
 You can also stay in the many accommodations without creating holes in your pocket.